Back surgery. It

 with their back pain.

 How to decide though?
-When a surgeon offers surgery or a pain medicine doctor
+When a surgeon proposes surgery or a pain medicine doctor

 offers medication or a physical therapist offers exercise or a chiropractor